The Aeronauts (film): Plot

 In 1862 London, Amelia Wren, a balloon pilot, and James Glaisher, a scientist, arrive for the launch of the largest balloon ever constructed.
 Despite being haunted by a vision of her husband, the late Pierre, Amelia keeps up the brave front and the balloon launches to a cheering crowd.
 In a flashback, James appears before the Royal Society and explains his theory that the weather can be predicted; his fellow scientists mock him and refuse to finance his studies.
 Returning home, he talks to his parents, who try to persuade him to pursue another avenue of science.
 On the balloon, James and Amelia start rising through the cloud layer.
 They soon run into a violent storm which sends the balloon spinning.
 In a flashback, Amelia is persuaded by her sister Antonia to attend a society function.
 There, Amelia is approached by James, who asks if she would be willing to pilot his balloon in a privately funded expedition while he attempts to prove his theories, to which she agrees.

-Although the violence does James a head injury, he and Amelia make it through the storm and continue rising.
+Although the violence does give James a head injury, he and Amelia make it through the storm and continue rising.
 James releases the first of five pigeons carrying messages stating their altitude along with other scientific readings in case they don't survive.
 They discover an air current which is home to a group of butterflies, confirming a theory of James's friend John Trew that insects can travel on air currents.
 In another flashback, as James practices for the flight, Amelia visits to tell him she has changed her mind.
 On the balloon, the pair eventually exceed an altitude of 23000 feet, beating the standing record.
 (James overestimates their altitude, later calculated to be about 29500 ft, at about 37000 ft) Amelia is shocked to learn that James didn't bring any clothes suitable for the rapidly decreasing temperature and decides to start descending.
 James refuses and the two argue.
 Amelia agrees to keep rising but makes it clear to James that they'll have to start descending soon.